DanielChuDC/ibm-licensing-operator/README.md

 |---|---|---|---|---|
 |1.0.0| 03/2020|AMD64|<ul><li>[OpenShift Container Platform](https://www.openshift.com/) 4.2 or higher</li><br></br><li>Kubernetes 1.11.3 or higher</li></ul>|First release |

+## Prerequisites
+- For License Service to work, you need to install the following services that are also included in IBM Cloud Platform Common Services:
+ - Metering
+ - ?
+- Administrator permissions for the cluster

 ## Documentation
 If you use License Service as a part of a an IBM Cloud Pak, see the Cloud Pak documentation in the [IBM Knowledge Center](https://www.ibm.com/support/knowledgecenter/).
 If you use License Service separately, see [IBM Cloud Platform Common Services](http://ibm.biz/cpcsdocs).